-- Rates cap increase of 1.75 per cent which is 2.75 per cent lower than forecast inflation (based on 4.5 per cent inflation for 12 months (March 2021 to March 2022). - Reinstatement of revenue and expenditure reduced due to COVID-19: - Parking revenue increase of \$4.6 million - St Kilda Film Festival expenditure \$0.18 million - Childcare utilisations increase to 78 per cent income and expenditure including 6.7 FTE increase.

-- Extension of business support with an Economic Recovery Package of greater than \$1.0 million including outdoor activation and trading permit relief (footpath and parklets). - Additional funding of \$2.6 million for the Waste Management Strategy which includes new Food Organic Garden Organic (FOGO) and communal glass recycling services commencing early 2023 to achieve environmental benefits for our community. - Inflation budgeted at 4.5 per cent (2.75 per cent above rates cap) \$2.5 million.
-Noting that there is still significant risk that inflation may rise above 4.5 per cent at June 2022.

-- Increased investment in electrical line clearance and drainage cleaning expenditure. - A significant increase in the project portfolio to catch-up on reduced portfolio. expenditure during COVID-19 and to ensure we look after our \$3.2 billion worth of community assets appropriately. - \$1.5 million of permanent efficiencies which partially offsets the expenditure increase.
+- Rates cap increase of 1.75 per cent which is 1 per cent lower than forecast inflation (1.75 per cent lower than latest Deloitte Access Economic forecast of 3.5 per cent). - Reinstatement of revenue and expenditure reduced due to COVID-19: - Parking revenue increase of \$4.9 million - St Kilda Film Festival expenditure \$0.18 million - Childcare utilisations increase to 78 per cent income and expenditure including FTE increase - Extends the Economic Recovery Package, with more than \$1 million in business support, activation and fee relief (part-year footpath trading and parklet permits).
+A reduction of \$3.4 million from 2021/22. - New waste services worth \$0.91 million including kerbside FOGO and communal glass recycling services and other waste costs increases such as the landfill levy rising by \$0.64 million. - Inflation budgeted at 2.75 per cent (1 per cent above rates cap) \$2.6 million.
+There is a risk that inflation could be higher at approximately 3.5 per cent. - Increased investment in electrical line clearance and drainage cleaning expenditure. - An increase of \$3.9 million related to the significant \$68.5 million project portfolio to catch-up on reduced portfolio expenditure during COVID-19 and to ensure we look after our \$3.2 billion worth of community assets appropriately. - \$1.5 million of permanent efficiencies which partially offsets the expenditure increase.

-Our City and Plan